varnerlab/CHEME-1800-Computing-Book/_build/html/_sources/unit-1-basics/functions.md

 (content:references:iteration-while-loops)=
 #### While-loops
-A [while-loop](https://en.wikipedia.org/wiki/While_loop) is a control structure that allows a program to repeat a block of code in the loop’s body as long as a particular condition, which is encoded in the loop's header, is true.
+A [while-loop](https://en.wikipedia.org/wiki/While_loop) is a control structure that repeats a block of code in the loop’s body as long as a particular condition, which is encoded in the loop's header, is true.

 The header of a `while-loop` evaluates a Boolean control expression which determines if the body is executed or the loop terminates; if the control expression evaluates to `true`, the code in the body is executed; otherwise, the loop terminates.
-Thus, unlike a `for-loop` that iterates over a fixed (specfied) range of values, a `while-loop` can repeat both for a set number of iterations or indefinitely, depending upon the result of the evaluation of the control condition in the header of the loop.
+Thus, unlike a `for-loop` that iterates over a specified range of values, a `while-loop` can repeat both for a fixed number of iterations or indefinitely, depending upon the result of the evaluation of the control condition in the header of the loop.

 Let's look at the structure and syntax of a `while-loop` in [Julia](https://docs.julialang.org), [Python](https://www.python.org) and the [C-programming language](https://en.wikipedia.org/wiki/C_(programming_language)) where we are iterating over a fixed range of values: